 Ongoing care to keep your nails healthy:

-The Essential Subscription has out-of-network insurance with prescription coverage
+The Essential Subscription, self-paying for fungal services, has out-of-network insurance with prescription coverage

 Initial Onboarding Package – $410.00 (One-Time Fee)